 - Seminars II: Decision Evidence

-The Outcomes Research Course – Measuring Health Outcomes within a Context of Health Technology Assessment sessions take place every Friday from 5 p.m. to 8 p.m. from January 17th, 2020 to March 6th, 2020:
+The Outcomes Research Course – Measuring Health Outcomes within a Context of Health Technology Assessment sessions take place every Tuesday and Thursday of the from 5 p.m. to 8 p.m. from February 1st to February 24th, 2022:

 - Up to 20 students are admitted every edition.